nnrogers515/CS598-DL4H-Final-Project/README.md

 ## Additional Info

-Communication with the Author of the Paper Has Been Added in author_communication.png if needed.
+Communication with the Author of the Paper Has Been Added as [author_communication.PNG](https://github.com/nnrogers515/CS598-DL4H-Final-Project/blob/main/author_communication.PNG) if needed.

 # Sources